jonlpersson/ed-latimore/site/_posts/2017-11-27-8-steps-to-not-caring-about-what-others-think.markdown

 It keeps me focused on the process of my actions and not distracted chasing the outcome.
 Being concerned about other people's thoughts makes it difficult for you to do what you think is best for your own life.

-People ruin their physical, emotional, and mental health by trying to win the approval of people who aren't thinking about them at all.&nbsp;
+People ruin their physical, emotional, and mental health by trying to win the approval of people who aren't thinking about them at all.

 Most people don't care about you.